-Electric underfloor heating is a cost effective, environmentally friendly and easy-to-install heating system which lies just below the floor.
+Electric underfloor heating is a cost effective & environmentally friendly heating system which lies just below the floor.
 It creates pleasant ambient heat which is evenly distributed across the room, and frees up wall space from radiators.

 The first location we decided to measure running costs is a garden room.
 It’s occasionally used as a quiet workspace when WFH during the day, but also used by teenagers as a gaming room on weekends away from adults.
 The room has insulated walls, floor and ceiling, along with double glazed-windows and doors.
 The total space is 15 square metres and the ceiling height is 2.2m.

 Shop our underfloor heating kit here, now with completely DIY installation.